 Angela Ledgerwood is the creator and host of the literary podcast Lit Up, a weekly conversation with some of the world’s most provocative and celebrated writers.
-She is also on the programming team for Fast Company’s Innovation Festival in October 2017.
+She also writes Esquire Magazine’s monthly online books coverage.
+She was on the programming team for Fast Company’s Innovation Festival in October 2017.

 The Lit Up Show is produced with the help of Britton Schey at Embassy Row.
 Guests have included Ariel Levy, Maggie Nelson, Hanya Yanagihara, and Ann Patchett.
 (See full list of guest on iTunes here.)
 She started her writing career interviewing artists for Interview Magazine, and most recently she was Cosmopolitan Magazine’s Books Editor-at-Large.
 Previously she was a features editor at Cosmo where she interviewed some of her favorite people including Senator Elizabeth Warren, Julia Louis-Dreyfus and Senator Kirsten Gillibrand.
 Her nonfiction has been published in Marie Claire, Esquire, The Coveteur, and Condé Nast Traveler.